-During the enrollment contract period, the student is allowed to miss 150 hours (cosmetology), 75 hours (esthetics); 100 hours (teacher training and barber teacher training); 50 hours (barber teacher training) and 35 hours (nail technician) before having to pay extra instructional charges.
+During the enrollment contract period, the student is allowed to miss 150 hours (cosmetology), 75 hours (esthetics and esthetics teacher); 100 hours (teacher training and barber teacher training), and 50 hours (barber teacher training) before having to pay extra instructional charges.
 If the student's training goes beyond the contracted ending date for course completion, the student will be charged an additional \$200.00 per week for each week scheduled to completed after the contract ending date.
-The student may use the 150 hours (cosmetology), 75 hours (esthetics and esthetics teacher); 100 hours (teacher training and 1000-hr barber teacher training); 50 hours (500-hr. barber teacher training) and 35 hours (nail technician) allowed absent hours for vacation, appointments, illness, etc.
+The student may use the 150 hours (cosmetology), 75 hours (esthetics and esthetics teacher); 100 hours (teacher training and 1000-hr barber teacher training), and 50 hours (500-hr. barber teacher training) allowed absent hours for vacation, appointments, illness, etc.

-Refer to the school enrollment contract for the Enrollment Contract Period definition.
+\\Refer to the school enrollment contract for the Enrollment Contract Period definition.
 Please note that if a student misses more than 14 consecutive calendar days, the student may be terminated from the program.